Officers of the School

 Graduation Requirements

-All recommendations for graduation are made by vote of the faculty upon the recommendation of the academic committee.
+All recommendations for graduation are made by vote of the faculty upon the

-To be eligible for graduation with the degree of Bachelor of Science in Nursing, the following requirements must be met:
+To be eligible for graduation with the degree of Bachelor of Science in Nursing, the

-- completion of the prescribed program of study with a minimum of 103 credits after the freshman class or equivalent, 100 credits for those entering at English 204, 91 credits for those entering as registered nurses (excluding the remedial courses mentioned under section RN-BSN program on page 546)
+- completion of the prescribed program of study with a minimum of 103 credits after the

-- and an overall average of 70 (GPA: 2.2), excluding freshman courses.
+- an overall GPA of 2.3, excluding freshman courses.

-Course credits pertinent to the nursing curriculum may be transferred according to criteria set by the admission and academic committees.
+Course credits pertinent to the nursing curriculum may be transferred according to criteria

 Licensing

 Graduates are qualified for the licensing examination in Lebanon (Colloquium).
-Non Lebanese graduates cannot practice Nursing in Lebanon, unless permitted by the Order of Nurses in Lebanon in exceptional situations.
+Non-Lebanese graduates cannot practice Nursing in Lebanon, unless permitted by the Order of

 Academic Rules and Regulations

-For information on Academic Advisers, Categories of Students, Correct Use of Language, and Graduation with Distinction and High Distinction, see General University Academic Information in this catalogue.
+For information on Academic Advisers, Categories of Students, Correct Use of Language,

 Attendance